AppliedEnergistics/appliedenergistics.github.io/content/index.md

 ### What is Applied Energistics 2?

-Applied Energistics 2 is a Minecraft Mod which contains a large amount of new content, mostly centered around the concept of using Energy, and the Transformation of Energy in a unique way. most features relate, or are part of the core mechanic, the [ME Network](features/me-network.md).
+Applied Energistics 2 is a mod for [Minecraft](https://www.minecraft.net/) which contains a large amount of new content, mostly centered around the concept of using Energy, and the Transformation of Energy in a unique way.
+Most features relate, or are part of the core mechanic, the [ME Network](features/me-network.md).

+Applied Energistics 2 is available for both the [Fabric](https://fabricmc.net/) and [Forge](https://www.minecraftforge.net) modding platforms.
+Please see the [downloads page](/download) for details.

 #### Applied Energistics 2 - [ME Networks](features/me-network.md) provide: